BosTheCoder/build-with-bos-blog/cma9dejh3000009jv5gyngmb2.md

 * stare at UIs that are *almost* perfect — but not quite *BosTheCoder-perfect*.

+Building browser automation would be the perfect solution to these types of problems.

-Real power shows up when either of these is true:
+The real power shows up when either of these is true:

 1. You visit one page **all the time** and want it to fit your workflow.